swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy-the-model/chapter-13-build-and-publish-the-model-with-bentoml-and-docker.md

     lowercase and words separated by hyphens.
 For example, use `mlops-registry` for the registry name:

+    !!! warning

+        The container registry name must be unique across all Google Cloud projects and users.
+Change the container registry name if the command fails.

     ```sh title="Execute the following command(s) in a terminal"
     export GCP_CONTAINER_REGISTRY_NAME=<my repository name>
     ```